Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

 <a name="get"></a>
 ## Get information

-To obtain the current state, the supported voice list, and the current voice:
+To obtain the current state, the supported voice list, and the current voice, follow the steps below:

 -   Retrieve the current TTS state by using the `CurrentState` property of the [Tizen.Uix.Tts.TtsClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Tts.TtsClient.html) class.